630-393-3111

 What is an Illinois Status Hearing and What Should I Expect?

 A status hearing allows both parties to inform the court about any progress made on previously identified issues and to determine next steps.
-While it may be unfamiliar to you, your Naperville, IL divorce attorney can guide you through your status hearings and the entire divorce, working toward the best outcome possible.
+While it may be unfamiliar to you, your Naperville, IL divorce lawyer can guide you through your status hearings and help you work toward the best outcome possible.

-What Things Are Discussed During a Status Hearing?
+What Issues Are Discussed During a Status Hearing?

 -